Electrical calculator · temporary DB / distribution board / circuit planning

 Lay out a temporary board for heaters, drying equipment, fans, portable AC and lighting, with circuit groups and notes.

-For competent persons planning temporary distribution, not for DIY live work.
+For electricians planning temporary distribution, not for DIY live work.

 Field notes